ebullient/ttrpg-convert-cli/docs/usage/configuration.md

 }
 ```

-To fully incorporate a source, its abbreviation should appear in both the `from` list and the `full-source` section.
+Note that you can either use the resource identifier ("WBtW") or specify the path to the resource JSON (".../book-phb.json") file in the `full-source` section.

-Keep in mind that certain adventures may be broken down into individual modules.
-If there's any confusion about how to reference them, the generated index (`allIndex.json`) can be a helpful reference.
+Some adventures may be broken down into individual modules.
+If there's any confusion about how to reference them (book or adventure), the generated index (`allIndex.json`) can be a helpful reference.